Don't Be Tempted By Rogers Sugar's Sweet Dividend

 Maple Market

-With sugar consumption in decline, the move to the maple syrup market was seen as a natural extension of the firm's sugar business that would allow access to a higher growth market.
-Demand for maple syrup is forecast to grow at a CAGR of 5% out to 2024 with significant demand growth coming from the Asia-Pacific region.
+With sugar consumption in decline, the move to the maple syrup market was seen as a natural extension of the firm's sugar business that would allow access to a higher-growth market.
+Demand for maple syrup is forecast to grow at a CAGR of 5% out to 2024, with significant demand growth coming from the Asia-Pacific region.
 Canada is the world's largest producer of maple syrup, with over 77% of the global production.
 The province of Quebec alone accounted for 71% of global supply in 2018.
-The Northeastern U.S. is the only other major producing region in the world accounting for approximately 22% of the global production.
+The Northeastern U.S. is the only other major producing region in the world, accounting for approximately 22% of the global production.
 In recent years, U.S. producers have been gaining market share at the expense of Quebec’s sugarmakers.

-Maple syrup is produced by collecting and boiling down the sap of maple trees, its production is therefore limited to locations of high concentrations of maple trees.
-Despite relative geographic concentration, the maple syrup market in North America is highly fragmented with over 7,300 producers in the Quebec Maple Syrup Federation alone.
-While the process is labour intensive, there are few barriers to entry.
+Maple syrup is produced by collecting and boiling down the sap of maple trees; its production is therefore limited to locations of high concentrations of maple trees.
+Despite relative geographic concentration, the maple syrup market in North America is highly fragmented, with over 7,300 producers in the Quebec Maple Syrup Federation alone.
+While the process is labour-intensive, there are few barriers to entry.
 In Rogers' 2019 Annual Report, the company cites increased competition as the key reason for its disappointing maple syrup sales in the period.
-There are several other large food producers in the maple syrup market that compete directly with Rogers for market share including: The J.M.
+There are several other large food producers in the maple syrup market that compete directly with Rogers for market share, including The J.M.
 Smucker Company (SJM) and The Kraft Heinz Company (KHC).

 Such growing competition and the incapacity for TMTC to further develop its selling efforts outside of Canada could adversely affect the Company’s capacity to grow TMTC’s business and its future results.